anastasiakiseleva/curriculum/README.md

 ## Style

-This section contains links to the most widely used style guides and training courses that will give you basic but comprehensive understanding of what is expected of a technical writer.
+This section lists the most widely used style guides and training courses that will give you a good understanding of what is expected of a technical writer.

 - [Microsoft style guide](https://docs.microsoft.com/en-gb/style-guide/welcome/)
 - [Google style guide](https://developers.google.com/style)